About Owen County

 Criminal Records

 The criminal records ecosystem in Owen County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Owen County Sheriff's Office maintains these records, while the Indiana State Police provides additional resources for background checks.
 Residents can request criminal background checks through the Indiana State Police's online portal.
-The Indiana Bureau of Investigation also offers services for residents to access statewide criminal records, providing a comprehensive view of an individual's criminal history.
+The Indiana State Police also offers services for residents to access statewide criminal records, providing a full view of an individual's criminal history.

 Arrest Records